Positive Connections: 100-year-old theatre brings new life to Kansas town

 “It doesn’t matter how young or how old you are.
 You still get that excitement and that nostalgic feeling when you walk in the door.
 You realize this is a place of value, history, and fun and excitement,” said Kingman Historic Theatre General Manager Deena Lampe.

 The Kingman Historic Theatre was built in 1920 as a silent movie and vaudeville house.
-Today, it’s a movie and live events venue boasting much of the original art deco and historic charm.
+Today, it’s a movie and live events venue boasting much of its original art deco and historic charm.

 “There is so much history here.
 The ticket office used to be a cigar bar for the men.
 They used to serve peanuts on a cart out in the lobby as concessions,” explained Lampe.